CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA: Conclusions

-Future extensions of this work will explore the role of additional physical processes---including cosmic rays, magnetic fields, and alternative dark matter models such as self-interacting dark matter (SIDM)---on dwarf galaxy evolution and kinematics.
-Combining these simulations with synthetic observational analyses will enable more direct comparisons with upcoming facilities such as \textit{Subaru PFS} and \textit{ARRAKHIS}, as well as future \textit{JWST} observations of faint galaxies.
+Future extensions of this work will first focus on expanding the simulation sample to enable more statistically robust conclusions.
+A larger suite of simulations, combined with more careful subsample selection, will allow us to isolate the effects of individual assembly parameters on dwarf galaxy properties.
+We will also explore the role of additional physical processes, including cosmic rays, magnetic fields, and alternative dark matter models such as self-interacting dark matter, on dwarf galaxy evolution, morphology, and kinematics.
+Combining these simulations with synthetic observational analyses will enable more direct comparisons with upcoming facilities such as \textit{Subaru PFS} and \textit{ARRAKHIS}, as well as future JWST observations of faint galaxies.
 These studies will further clarify how baryonic physics and assembly history jointly shape the formation and survival of the smallest galactic systems in the Universe.

 \begin{contribution}